honeydipper/honeydipper/docs/interpolation.md

 ## Prefix interpolation
 When a string value starts with certain prefixes, Honeydipper will transform the value based on the function specified by the prefix.

-### *:enc:* Encrypted content
+### *`ENC[driver,ciphertext/base64==]`* Encrypted content
 Encrypted contents are usually kept in system data.
-The value should start with `:enc:` prefix.
-Following the `:enc:` prefix is the name of the driver that can be used for decrypting the content.
-Following the driver name is a ":" and the base64 encoded ciphertext.
+The value should be specified in `eyaml` style, start with `ENC[` prefix.
+Following the prefix is the name of the driver that can be used for decrypting the content.
+Following the driver name is a "," and the base64 encoded ciphertext.

 Can be used in system data, event conditions.